 ITT does about 35% of its business in the US, but it operates through 150 locations in 35 countries and generates sales in 125 countries.

 The industrial process segment's diversified customer base -- ranging from individual end users to large multinational companies -- includes such markets as oil and gas, mining, power generation, and chemicals.
-Offering aftermarket services, the segment operates eight Pump Repair and Overhaul outlets in the US, as well as facilities in Australia, Brazil, Chile, Saudi Arabia, Thailand, and Venezuela.
+Offering aftermarket services, the segment operates eight Pump Repair and Overhaul outlets in the US, as well as facilities in Argentina, Australia, Brazil, Canada, Chile, China, Columbia, Saudi Arabia, Singapore, Thailand, the UK, and Venezuela.
 Industrial process also provides services for plant optimization and efficiency improvement.
-The segment accounts for about 44% of sales.
+The segment accounts for about 45% of sales.

 Motion technologies, accounting for 29% of sales, serves the automotive, truck, trailer, bus, and rail sectors.
 Customers include Shanghai General Motors and Daimler-owned Mercedes in China.
 Aftermarket sales are also an important element of this segment's business.
 The segment is itself divided into two businesses, Friction Technologies (brake pads) and KONI (shock absorbers and damping equipment).